- This event has passed.

 October 25 @ 7:00 pm - 9:00 pm$20 - $25

 It’s been 400 years since Sir Walter Raleigh lost his head.
 Join us at the Capitol for a chance to “meet” him!
 Your ticket gets you wine, appetizers, and a special release beer from Lonerider Brewing.
-This event is co-sponsored by the Friends of the City of Raleigh Museum and The NC State Capitol Foundation.
+This event is co-sponsored by the Friends of the City of Raleigh Museum, The NC State Capitol Foundation and the Triangle Chapter of the British-American Business Council.

 Tickets are $20 per person until October 5th and then go up to $25 per person.
 Get your tickets soon!
 Event is 21+.
 For more information, call 919-733-4994.